corescribe/bc-scripts/README.md

-# Business Central - Scripts
+# Business Central - Container Scripts

 This repository contains PowerShell scripts to simplify the creation and license management of **Microsoft Dynamics 365 Business Central** containers using the **BCContainerHelper** module.